weewx/weewx/docs_src/usersguide/running.md

 ### Log messages

-In the default configuration, WeeWX logs to the system logger, called `syslog`.
+In the default configuration, WeeWX logs to the system logging facility.

-On traditional systems, this puts the WeeWX messages into a file, along with other messages from the system.
-The location of the system log file depends on the operating system, but it is typically `/var/log/syslog` or `/var/log/messages`.
-On some systems, you will find messages from WeeWX in a separate file in the directory `/var/log/weewx`
+On traditional systems, the system logging facility puts the WeeWX messages into a file, along with other messages from the system.
+The location of the system log file varies, but it is typically `/var/log/syslog` or `/var/log/messages`.
+On some systems, you will find messages from WeeWX in a separate file `/var/log/weewx/weewx.log`

-You can view the messages using standard tools such as `tail`, `head`, `more`, `less`, `grep`, etc.
+You can view the messages using standard tools such as `tail`, `head`, `more`, `less`, and `grep`.

 For example, to see only the messages from `weewxd`:
 ```{.shell .copy}